alex-nt/pdf-generator/README.md

 *file* is the file name where the link will be created

 *name* is the name that will be displayed in the table of contents page

+# FAQ

+### Should I use this?

+Probably no. This was made for a very specific use case and with a particular formatting in mind.
+The only feature that might be added is an automatic grayscale conversion.